timdp/transmission-proxy/README.md

 external services that are only allowed to push new torrents to your daemon.
 One example is [showRSS](http://showrss.info/).

-The app comes ready for deployment on [Heroku](http://heroku.com/), but being a standard [node.js](http://nodejs.org/) app, it can be run pretty much anywhere.
+The app comes ready for deployment on [Heroku](https://www.heroku.com/) as well as [OpenShift](https://www.openshift.com/).
+However, being a standard [node.js](http://nodejs.org/) app, it can be run pretty much anywhere.

-It requires a [PostgreSQL](http://www.postgresql.org/) database with the following schema:
+For storage of its queue, the app requires a [PostgreSQL](http://www.postgresql.org/) database with the following schema:

 ```sql
 CREATE TABLE "queue" (